RE:MADE

 A foldable coffee table made entirely from materials salvaged from a donated pinewood pallet, including the original nails.

-Where once it supported industrial materials, this piece now hosts dinners and gatherings in its new home.
+Where once it supported industrial materials, this piece found a new life hosting dinners and gatherings in its new home.

 A Leg Up (2021)